 Roads, pavements and parking:

-A survey has recently been conducted in Coatsworth Road which has highlighted that parking is proving to be a major issue in the area, affecting businesses, public safety and the physical condition of the pavements in Coatsworth Road.
+A survey was recently conducted in the Coatsworth Road area which has highlighted that parking is proving to be a major issue, affecting businesses, public safety and the physical condition of the pavements.

-As a result of this, the Council’s Highways department has designed a scheme to tackle these issues but with its restricted budget the Highways scheme will be limited to dealing with the essential issues only.
+As a result of this, our Highways department has designed a scheme to tackle these issues - but with its restricted budget this will be limited to dealing with the essential issues only.

 The limitations of the Coatsworth Road THI grant (which is HLF funded) means it can only be used to enhance the streetscape through the quality of its surface materials.
-It cannot for example be used to pay towards what is considered the Highway department’s legal duties and responsibilities for maintaining and repairing the roads, nor can this money be used towards replacement or provision of street furniture or lighting.
-As Highways only have a limited budget, their scheme will focus on resurfacing the road and addressing some of the parking and public safety issues by revising the current parking and loading arrangements and introducing a 20mph zone along the road, to include traffic calming measures.
+For example it can't be used to pay towards maintaining and repairing the roads, or replacement or provision of street furniture or lighting.
+The scheme will focus on resurfacing the road and addressing some of the parking and public safety issues by revising the current parking and loading arrangements, and introducing a 20mph zone which will include traffic calming measures.

 22 Sheds is a community organisation working with the local people, including schools and young people, to help residents to understand and care about the Coatsworth Road THI local area.

 There is also more information on www.facebook.com/coatsworthvillage

 Traders in the street are benefiting from specialist advice from retail expert Dave Crompton of Bsupplied to help improve their business.
 While this project is very much about restoring part of the architectural heritage and its appeal to shoppers, it is also about improving the economic wellbeing of the retailers and the service they can offer.